 Display the average amount between cells.
-For example, if you wanted to get the average for cells A1 to A30, you would type: =AVERAGE(A1:A30).
+For example, if you wanted to get the average for cells A1 to A30, you would type =AVERAGE(A1:A30).

-Count the number of cells in a range that contain any text (text and numbers, not just numbers) and are not empty.
-For example, you could count the number of cells containing text in cells A1 through A20 by using the =COUNTA(A1:A20).
-If seven cells were empty the number "13" would be returned.
+Count the number of cells in a range containing any text (text and numbers, not only numbers) and are not empty.
+For example, you could count the number of cells containing text in cells A1 through A20 using =COUNTA(A1:A20).
+If seven cells were empty, the formula would return the number "13" (20-7=13).

 MIN AND MAX

-Multiples multiple cells together.
-For example, =Product(A1:A30) would multiple all cells together, so A1 * A2 * A3, etc.
+Multiplies two or more cells together.
+For example, =PRODUCT(A1:A30) would multiply cells from A1 to A30 together (i.e., A1 * A2 * A3, etc).

 Add the cells A1 and A2.